 Access to Samples

-No requests for access to the study data or serum samples were received in 2013.
+No new requests for access to the study data or serum samples were received in 2014 or 2015.